corshatech/cast/README.md

 If you want to customize the helm chart a YAML file that specifies the values for the parameters can be provided while installing the chart.
 Check the [Parameters](#parameters) section below.

 > :memo:
 > If you are re-installing CAST in a previously used namespace, you will need to delete the `data-cast-postgresql-0` PVC in order to remove the cached postgres password from the previous CAST deployment.
+>```
+>kubectl delete pvc data-cast-postgresql-0
+>```
-This can be avoided by setting `postgresql.auth.password` as decribed in the [Parameters](#parameters) section below.
+> This can be avoided by setting `postgresql.auth.password` as decribed in the [Parameters](#parameters) section below.

 ### Uninstalling the Chart